 - For workers who are not contractors/subcontractors, deduct the non-insurable gross earnings from the gross earnings (see below for details)

-- For workers who are contractors/subcontractors, determine the labour portion of the contract.
+- For workers who are contractors/subcontractors in industries other than landscaping, logging, and construction determine the labour portion of the contract.
 This amount is the insurable gross earnings (details)

 Earnings records confirm the total gross earnings of your workers for the calendar year.
 These records should include:

 - The names of your workers